Sinusitis is inflammation of the sinus cavities. The sinus cavities are air-filled spaces in the skull. It is usually associated with infection.

 Your doctor will ask about your symptoms and medical history.
 A physical exam will be done.
 Sinusitis is diagnosed based on its symptoms and tenderness of the sinuses when pressed.

-You have may acute sinusitis when the following occurs: History of 10 or more days of colored mucusTenderness over the sinusesFeverVisible infected mucus in the noseDifficulty smelling
+You have may acute sinusitis when the following occurs: History of 10 or more days of colored mucous, or visibly infected mucusTenderness over the sinusesFeverDifficulty smelling

 Hydrating—Drinking lots of fluids

 may keep your nasal secretions thin.
 This will avoid plugging up your nasal passages and sinuses.
-Salt water nose sprays or irrigation may also loosen nasal secretions.Using steam treatments—Keep a humidifier running in your bedroom.
+Saline nasal sprays or irrigation may also loosen nasal secretions.Using steam treatments—Keep a humidifier running in your bedroom.
 Fill a bowl with steaming water every couple of hours.
 Make a steam tent with a towel over your head.
-This will let you breathe in the steam.Nasal and sinus washes
+This will let you breathe in the steam.Nasal and sinus washes.

 Surgery is a last resort for people with very troublesome, serious chronic sinusitis.
 It includes: Repair of a deviated septumRemoval of nasal polypsFunctional endoscopic sinus surgery—a lighted scope is used to enlarge the sinuses to improve drainageBalloon sinuplasty—a tube with a balloon attached is inserted into the sinuses (the balloon is inflated to open the sinus passages)